“Inflation is as violent as a mugger, as frightening as an armed robber and as deadly as a hitman.” – Ronald Reagan

 The risk of lost buying power is a more complicated dynamic.
 The dollar value of principal stays the same, but year after year, a dollar buys less and less.
 This happens so gradually over time.
 A gallon of milk increases a few cents over months, and it is easy to tune out the constant, low-level increases in utility fees like electricity, shipping of goods and services, gasoline, heating fuel, and water delivery.

 Inflation is insidious this way, and it varies so widely over the range of goods and services that it is difficult to gauge the true effect on an individual basis.
-For example, individuals paying for their major medical coverage who are experiencing any type of health care issue were noticing double-digit spikes in the year to year increases in health insurance and medical care, and if health care costs become a significant percentage of purchases on any given year, the massive erosion of health care buying power can really affect the risk of loss from inflation.
-Individuals who are young, healthy or receiving high-quality coverage from their employers may not see health care inflation affecting their buying power nearly as much.
+For example, individuals paying for their major medical coverage who are experiencing any health care issue were noticing double-digit spikes in the year to year increases in health insurance and medical care, and if health care costs become a significant percentage of purchases on any given year, the massive erosion of health care buying power can affect the risk of loss from inflation.
+Individuals who are young, healthy, or receiving high-quality coverage from their employers may not see health care inflation affecting their buying power nearly as much.

 So noticed or not, inflation is real, and it can vary widely based on an individual’s circumstances.
 What can a traditionally conservative investor do to make sure their FDIC insured Certificate of Deposit keeps up with or even beats the current inflation rate?
 Keep reading!

 Regardless of what bucket an expense is dumped in, a variable you must contend with as you plan your retirement is inflation.
-It’s likely that the cost of goods and services will increase and you’ll need more at retirement than you do now to enjoy the same things.
+It’s likely that the cost of goods and services will increase, and you’ll need more at retirement than you do now to enjoy the same things.
 To offset inflation, your income must rise each year.
 Assuming you don’t go back to work, this income must come from a pool of assets that is also growing.